 - Duty of Care: Did the driver involved in the bicycle accident have an obligation to exercise due care toward the cyclist?

 - Breach of Duty of Care: Did the motorist breach that obligation through negligence?

 - Proximate Cause: Were the driver’s actions the direct causation of the cyclist’s injuries?

-- Damages: Did the motorist’s negligence result in personal injury damages to the cyclist that are recognized by California law?
+- Damages: Did the motorist’s negligence result in personal injury damages to the cyclist recognized by California law?

 The burden of proof falls on the cyclist injured in the crash.
 If a cyclist is found partially at fault for the incident, they may receive a reduced personal injury settlement based on their share of fault for the collision.
 Proving liability under California law is not straightforward, even if it seems clear that the driver was clearly at fault for the injuries and damages the cyclist has suffered.
-For details on other factors that may affect the value of an injury case for a bicycle accident, watch the video below.How Can Comparative Fault Affect a Bicycle Accident Case?
+Watch the video below for details on other factors that may affect the value of an injury case for a bicycle accident.How Can Comparative Fault Affect a Bicycle Accident Case?

 The state of California operates under a system of comparative fault.
 Under this law, the amount of compensation an injured cyclist or plaintiff would otherwise receive in a bodily injury claim would be reduced by the percentage of negligence assigned to them.
 For instance, if a cyclist is found 20 percent responsible for causing their injuries in a bike accident and is awarded $50,000 in financial compensation, they would only be able to receive $40,000 due to California’s comparative negligence laws applied in their case.

 Auto insurance carriers are well aware of comparative negligence laws in California and will not hesitate to use them to their advantage.
 Insurance companies will look for any evidence that may suggest that a cyclist shares some degree of liability in a bicycle accident.